 Baking typically involves the biscuits passing slowly through a long oven atop a conveyor belt.

 It allows biscuits to be made using lower pressures than extrusion which may leave more of the natural nutrients intact but it also tends to require the inclusion of wheat gluten to bind the biscuits which might not agree with all dogs.

 Air drying takes things one step further as the ingredients usually start the process fresh rather than ground or pre-cooked.
-The food is exposed to a current of heated air, gently removing the water through evaporation which is thought to reduce the damage to nutrients compared to conventional cooking methods.
-Some air dried foods need to be rehydrated by adding water so, while the packs might seem small, the volume of food you get from them is considerably larger.
+Air-dried dog food is exposed to a current of heated air, gently removing the water through evaporation which is thought to reduce the damage to nutrients compared to conventional cooking methods.
+Some air-dried dog foods need to be rehydrated by adding water so, while the packs might seem small, the volume of dog food you get from them is considerably larger.

-Freeze dried foods are created by first freezing and then gently heating the ingredients within a vacuum to remove any moisture.
-In this way, the nutrients undergo very little damage making it arguably the most 'natural' form of dry food available.
+Freeze-dried dog foods are created by first freezing and then gently heating the ingredients within a vacuum to remove any moisture.
+In this way, the nutrients undergo very little damage making it arguably the most 'natural' form of dry dog food available.
 Another pro is that they have an incredible shelf life without the need for any preservatives.
-Freeze-dried foods do, however, tend to be eye-wateringly expensive but since many require rehydration with water, the final volume is often a lot more than you might think.
+Freeze-dried dog foods do, however, tend to be eye-wateringly expensive but since many require rehydration with water, the final volume is often a lot more than you might think.

-Dry food are great but they are just the start!
-In Part 3 we’ll be taking a look at the various alternatives including wet, fresh and, of course, raw foods so be sure to take a look.
+Dry dog foods are great but they are just the start!
+In Part 3 we’ll be taking a look at the various alternatives including wet dog food, fresh dog food and, of course, raw dog foods so be sure to take a look.